Source path

 When the path is prefixed with the content selection operator .., the expression does not operate on a single scalar value or property.
 Instead, it operates on the content of the collection identified by the source path.

-Content selection is available for all three expression types:
+Content selection is available for all expression types:

 | Intrinsic | Normal form | Content selection form |